semaphoreci/docs/docs/ci-cd-environment/set-up-caching-on-aws-s3.md

 !!! plans "Available on: <span class="plans-box">[Free & OS](/account-management/free-and-open-source-plans/)</span> <span class="plans-box">[Startup](/account-management/startup-plan/)</span> <span class="plans-box">[Scaleup](/account-management/scaleup-plan/)</span>"

 When running a Semaphore agent in a self-hosted environment, cache storage in hosted jobs is not available.
-However, we can use an AWS S3 bucket to store our cache dependencies instead.
+However, you can use an AWS S3 bucket to store our cache dependencies instead.
 In order to do so, the cache CLI needs access to perform a few actions on an S3 bucket in your AWS account.

 ## Creating AWS resources